 Site of Service Medical Necessity

 Administration

-Medically necessary sites IV infusion therapy of various medical or biologic agents will
+Medically necessary sites IV infusion and injection therapy of various medical or biologic

-of service be covered in the most appropriate, safe and cost-effective
+of service agents will be covered in the most appropriate, safe and cost-

-Physician's office site:
+Physician's office effective site:

 • Infusion center These are the preferred medically necessary sites of service for

 Home infusion specified drugs.

-Hospital-based outpatient IV infusion therapy of various medical or biologic agents will
+Hospital-based outpatient IV infusion and injection therapy of various medical or biologic

-setting be covered in the most appropriate, safe and cost-effective
+setting agents will be covered in the most appropriate, safe and cost-

-Outpatient hospital IV site.
+Outpatient hospital IV effective site.

 infusion department

 Hospital-based outpatient This site is considered medically necessary for the first 90 days

 clinical level of care for the following:

-The initial course of infusion of a pharmacologic or biologic
+The initial course of infusion or injection of a pharmacologic or

-agent
+biologic agent

-Site of Service Medical Necessity Administration Re-initiation of an agent after 6 months or longer following discontinuation of therapy Note: This does not include when standard dosing between infusions is 6 months or longer This site is considered medically necessary when there is no outpatient infusion center within 50 miles of the individual's home and there is no contracted home infusion agency that will travel to their home, or a hospital is the only place that offers infusions of this drug.
-This site is considered medically necessary only when the individual has a clinical condition which puts him or her at increased risk of complications for infusions, including any 1 of the following: Known cardiac condition (e.g., symptomatic cardiac arrhythmia) or pulmonary condition (e.g., significant respiratory disease, serious obstructive airway disease, %FVC less than or equal to 40%) that may increase the risk of an adverse reaction Unstable renal function which decreases the ability to respond to fluids Difficult or unstable vascular access Acute mental status changes or cognitive conditions that impact the safety of infusion therapy A known history of severe adverse drug reactions and/or anaphylaxis to prior treatment with a related or similar drug This site is considered medically necessary when the individual has cytokine release syndrome (CRS) and all the following are met: • CRS is grade 3 or 4 as evidenced by ALL the following: • Temperature at least 38 °C • Hypotension that requires 1 or more vasopressors
+Site of Service Medical Necessity Administration Re-initiation of an agent after 6 months or longer following discontinuation of therapy Note: This does not include when standard dosing between infusions or injections is 6 months or longer This site is considered medically necessary when there is no outpatient infusion center within 50 miles of the individual's home and there is no contracted home infusion agency that will travel to their home, or a hospital is the only place that offers infusions or injections of this drug.
+This site is considered medically necessary only when the individual has a clinical condition which puts him or her at increased risk of complications for infusions or injections, including any 1 of the following: Known cardiac condition (e.g., symptomatic cardiac arrhythmia) or pulmonary condition (e.g., significant respiratory disease, serious obstructive airway disease, %FVC less than or equal to 40%) that may increase the risk of an adverse reaction Unstable renal function which decreases the ability to respond to fluids Difficult or unstable vascular access Acute mental status changes or cognitive conditions that impact the safety of infusion or injection therapy A known history of severe adverse drug reactions and/or anaphylaxis to prior treatment with a related or similar drug This site is considered medically necessary when the individual has cytokine release syndrome (CRS) and all the following are met: CRS is grade 3 or 4 as evidenced by ALL the following: Temperature at least 38 °C Hypotension that requires 1 or more vasopressors